 Consumer Rights Act 2015

-Consumer law is changing in 2015, as the Consumer Rights Act and the Alternative Dispute Resolution Directive come into force.
+Consumer law changed on 1 October 2015, as the Consumer Rights Act came into force.
+The changes cover:

 - what should happen when goods are faulty